 This week Before & After is for an open kitchen pantry.
-The convenience of having an open pantry is easy access, but it also means seeing the clutter if it’s not organized.
+The convenience of having an open pantry is easy to access, but it also means seeing the clutter if it’s not organized.
 Especially if you enjoy cooking, it can be frustrating to not be able to find the ingredients you need.
-My clients is a busy working wife who recently changed to a plant-based gluten-free diet.
+My client is a busy working wife who recently changed to a plant-based gluten-free diet.
 After a long day at work, it would be nice to come home and quickly put together a healthy meal.

 Before: Open Pantry

 In the before image, the shelves are packed to the edge.
 Other than seeing the various bottles of olive oil, there’s no clear division of what goes on each shelf.
 Part of the problem also is that some of the rice and pasta made their way to a separate wall cabinet because the pantry was full.
 And by spreading out items from the same category, you end up not knowing exactly how many you have.
 And most likely you’ll buy more before you actually run out.